annaboeri/github-stars-list/README.md

 * Considering using Axios or another HTTP library with better error handling and backwards compatibility
 * Separate out API calls to a separate file
 * Consider using SASS or another CSS preprocessor
-* Manually test UI across different devices and browsers
+* Manually test UI across more devices and browsers
 * Run an accessibility audit to ensure accessibility across users and devices